 The year, make and model of your car

 The names and birthdates of everyone who drives your vehicle

 Step 5: Get your quotes

 Your quotes will include several options for the deductible and the premium amounts.
 In general, a higher deductible, which means paying more out of pocket when you file a claim, will give you a lower premium.
-While this option might mean there’s more money in your wallet each month, it can spell catastrophe for your finances if your vehicle is involved in a theft or accident requiring expensive repairs.
-Your best option is to take the middle road and find a plan that offers the maximum deductible you can easily afford along with the lowest premiums.
+While this option might mean there’s more money in your wallet each month, it can spell catastrophe for your finances.
+If your vehicle is stolen or in an accident you may have unexpected bills.
+Your best option is to take the middle road.
+Find a plan that offers the maximum deductible you can afford along with the lowest premiums.